hipe/tmx/doc_test/doc/issues/029-notes-about-our-tests.md

 name-change based on what we described in the above. that directory is `test`. by this means we convert the real filesystem path to the corresponding path that is under the symlink directory.

+the silliness with reversing the string at the beginning and again at the end is only because our "path entry scanner" is written to work in the manner most string scanners work: from the beginning of the string to the end. if we cared about the cost of this we could try to write a scanner that scans from the reverse but A) we don't and B) internally we use ::StringScanner which doesn't do this either, and while scanning for ::File::SEPARATOR from the end of the string is trivial enough, like we said we don't care :P